 - 1 wireless transmitter unit

 The ET-733 is a full-featured wireless thermometer that works with both smokers and grills.

-Unlike many models, this one has pre-programmed settings for different levels of doneness and meat types.
+Unlike many models – even some other maverick thermometers – this one has pre-programmed settings for different levels of doneness and meat types.
 It also goes beyond your usual meat varieties and includes fish and many kinds of game meat.